joereynolds/what-to-code/README.md

 - A better version of search (`/`).
 It would behave exactly the same except it would say how many matches there were and how far through you were i.e. '20/60 matches' means you're on the 20th out of 60 matches.
 Ideally this would be in the bottom right of the status bar.

+- A plugin that shows the valuable of a variable (if defined) on hovering over that text.
+For example If my cursor is on any letter in `self::NEW_TASK_ID` then above it I should see the omnicomplete box thing with `43000` in it for example.

 <a name="websites"></a>
 ### Websites